ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 ![](/media/dataconnect/dc8.png)

-You now need to update this line highlighted in red with your Gateway ID value:
+You now need to update the first line highlighted in red with your Gateway ID value.
+Leave the `SECTOKEN` line as `none--`.
 ```
 GATEWAY_ID="<your_gateway_id>""
 ```